DanyalAndriano/nlp_project/README.md

 Below is a list of notebooks in the directory and the components of the project included in each.
 Use the links to render in html (recommended to view hyperlinks and graphics).

-_NOTE: Data for this notebook is not open source and is not included in this directory._
+_NOTE: Data for this project is not open source and is not included in this directory._

 # Part 1: Automation - NLP/ NLU
 ------------------------------------------------